-We have just come across a couple of bottles at a good price which was bought en-premier by one of our shippers and has been in his bond ever since.
+We were lucky enough to come across a couple of bottles of this wine at a good price as it was was bought en-premier by one of our suppliers and has been in his bond ever since.

 This is a wine to keep!
 It needs a few years yet but is expected to continue climbing in price.
 In fact it’s such a good investment you may need to twist our arms for us to sell them.

 Pontet Canet has improved beyond recognition since the early 1990s.
 Alfred Tesseron has overseen much of the investment which has gone into transforming this Chateau which is now an impeccably run estate following strictly biodynamic principles.

 The result of drastic changes in the vineyard and winery has seen the production of rich, concentrated, and modern Pauillacs that are universally applauded.
 Presently, their wines are received as among the very best that Pauillac has to offer.

 Parker gave this wine 100/100 (literal perfection!) and said: